8ta4/gag/README.md

       - Replace a word with its antonym
       - Replace a word with its homophone
       - Change less than half of the phonemes in a word
-   3. Create the modified phrase that:
+   3. Create a modified phrase that:
       - Has a completely different meaning from the original phrase
       - Relates to concepts in the article